 Christopher Gabbitas began his musical training aged 8 as a boy chorister at the ancient cathedral in Rochester, UK, continuing studies in voice, piano, violin and organ as a music scholar at Uppingham School and being awarded a Choral Scholarship to St John's College, Cambridge University in 1997.
-He took a Bachelor's and Master's degree in Law before moving to Christ Church College, Oxford University as a Lay Clerk, completing further postgraduate studies in Law and subsequently qualifying as a Solicitor of the Supreme Court.
+He took a Bachelor's and Master's degree in Law before moving to Christ Church College, Oxford University as a Lay Clerk, completing further postgraduate studies in Law and subsequently qualifying as a Solicitor of the Supreme Court at a City law firm in London.
+He maintains a media law practice in the UK with Keystone Law, advising clients in creative sectors including music, film, television, branding, licensing and copyright.

-Whilst working as a lawyer in London, Christopher sang with many of the UK's finest choral ensembles including Polyphony, The English Concert, The King's Consort and the Choir of the Temple Church, and under such conductors as Sir Simon Rattle, Stephen Layton and Trevor Pinnock.
-The wide variety of repertoire sung by these various ensembles, from the music of the Renaissance to contemporary commissions, was the perfect learning experience for later musical endeavors.
+Christopher sang with many of the UK's finest choral ensembles including Polyphony, The English Concert, The King's Consort and the Choir of the Temple Church, and under such conductors as Sir Simon Rattle, Stephen Layton and Trevor Pinnock.
+The wide variety of repertoire sung by these various ensembles, from the music of the Renaissance to contemporary commissions, was the perfect learning experience for later musical endeavours.
 In particular, during this time Christopher was privileged to work closely with composers Sir John Tavener (on his epic "The Veil of The Temple"), Sir Richard Rodney Bennett, Thomas Ades and John Rutter, amongst others, on recordings and live performance projects.

 BA (Hons), MA, St John's College, University of Cambridge